rmp135/vue-splitter/README.md

 import VueSplitter from "vue-splitter-comp"
 ```

-Load it into the `components` section of the vue component.
+Include it in the `components` section of the vue component.

 ```javascript
 components: {
   VueSplitter
 }
 ```
-Load it into the html, populating the `left-pane` and `right-pane` slots.
+Use it in the html, populating the `left-pane` and `right-pane` slots.

 ```html
 <vue-splitter :margin="20">